Neutrinos from captured dark matter annihilation in a galactic population of neutron stars

 \section{Detection prospects at gigaton $\nu$ detectors}

-In this section, we will discuss the reach of a km$^3$ neutrino detector like IceCube/KM3Net in detecting the neutrino flux considered in the previous section.
-In the detectors the incoming neutrino flux is detected via the corresponding muon produced through charge-current (CC) interactions \cite{Kistler:2006hp} generating track like events.
+In this section, we will discuss the reach of a km$^3$ neutrino telescope in detecting the neutrino flux considered in the previous section.
+In the detectors the incoming neutrino flux is detected via the corresponding muon produced through charge-current (CC) interactions generating track like events \cite{Kistler:2006hp}.
 The other possibility is cascade events produced by $\nu_e$ and $\nu_{\tau}$ through both CC and neutral-current (NC) interactions \cite{Kistler:2006hp}.
-At present the poor angular resolution of the cascade events makes them difficult to detect and will not be considered here.
+At present relatively weaker angular resolution of the cascade events makes them difficult to detect and will not be considered here.